Financial management: Relationship with other areas of finance

 Two areas of finance directly overlap financial management:

-(i) Managerial finance is the (academic) branch of finance concerned with the managerial significance of financial techniques;
+(i) Managerial finance is the (academic) branch of finance concerned with the managerial application of financial techniques;

 (ii) Corporate finance is mainly concerned with the longer term capital budgeting, and typically is more relevant to large corporations.

 Investment management, also related, is the professional asset management of various securities (shares, bonds and other securities/assets).